This article is part of a larger series on POS Systems.

 Most modern restaurant POS systems and retail POS systems include online ordering modules that send online orders directly to your POS orderstream.
 Some—like Revel Systems—even offer built-in options for managing a team of in-house drivers with maps-based dispatch and driver smartphone apps.

-If you don’t use a POS and don’t have a restaurant website, you can still add online ordering via free sites like Square Online or GloriaFood.
+If you don’t use a POS and don’t have a business website, you can still add online ordering via free sites like Square Online or GloriaFood.
 You can even avoid the risk of accepting online payments by setting up your online ordering site to only accept pickup orders with in-person payments.

+Retailers interested in expanding into third-party delivery can take some tips from the restaurant industry.
 Many independent restaurants use third-party platforms alongside in-house online ordering systems.
 They then add coupons or flyers to their third-party orders, offering customers discounts or freebies for placing future orders directly with the restaurant.
 Third-party platforms frown on this behavior, but if you place the coupons in sealed delivery bags (and 85% of consumers prefer sealed delivery bags that show if their order has been tampered with), the third-party drivers will never know.

 Alternatively, some restaurants use third-party platforms during slow days and turn off the third-party orders during days—like weekend services—that are already busy.